One of the biggest concerns of caregivers who help people with cognitive problems is how to prevent wandering.

-Consider if there’s an underlying cause.
-In many cases, a loved one’s wandering may not have a reason.
-But sometimes, caregivers come to understand that there’s a motive behind it and figure out ways to prevent wandering.
-If a parent with dementia becomes agitated and wanders at night, maybe it’s initially triggered by something simple – being thirsty or hungry.
+In many cases, this behavior may not have a reason.
+But sometimes, caregivers come to understand that there’s a motive behind it and figure out ways to keep it from happening.
+If someone with dementia becomes agitated and wanders at night, maybe there’s a simple trigger, like being thirsty or hungry.
 Leaving a glass of water or a few crackers by the bed could help.
-A child with autism might have a fixation with certain sounds or objects and tend to wander off to investigate them.
-If you can predict what will attract his attention, you may be able to avoid situations in which wandering is a real risk.
+A child with autism might have a fixation with certain sounds or objects and tend to go off to check them out.
+If you can predict what will attract attention, you may be able to head off situations in which going off alone is a real danger.